Toledo, Spain Travel Guide: Exploring the Cultural Capital

 Average Precipitation (Inches)

-The city of Toledo doesn’t get an extraordinary amount of rain throughout the year, but there are certain months of the year that are typically wetter than others.
-For instance, if you don’t want rain to ruin your day out in the city, then the spring months of April and May and the autumn and winter months of October thru December should probably be avoided.
+The city of Toledo doesn’t get an extraordinary amount of rain throughout the year, but certain months of the year are typically wetter than others.
+For instance, if you don’t want rain to ruin your day out in the city, then the spring months of April and May and the autumn and winter months of October through December should probably be avoided.
 Instead, I would suggest targeting the month of June in early summer or the month of September in early autumn.
 These tend to be the driest months of the year in Toledo.

-Where to Stay
+Where to Stay in Toledo, Spain

-Toledo Spain Travel Guide
+Toledo, Spain Travel Guide

 View Larger Map